dimddev/django-rest-tzolkin/README.rst

 http://your_test_ip/API/v1/ancient/calendars/mayan/gregorian2tzolkin?date=20011012
 JSON result

-So that's all, have funt with The Tzolkin or Sacred Mayan Calendar : )
+So that's all, have fun with The Tzolkin or Sacred Mayan Calendar : )